 He who seeks knowledge deserves it

-Intelligence is the synergy of mental processes which allows a being to respond to an environmental challenge.
+Intelligence is the synergy of mental processes which allows a being to respond to environmental challenges.

-Intelligence is the capacity to solve problems, but also to generate new problems which arise on the path of solving the initial ones, it is a string of questions and answers.
-The string of questions and answers is how the mind extracts the patterns from the chain of events, from causes and effects, from problems and solutions.
-This self-sustained feedback improves the intelligence, and from some point, in specific areas, exponentially.
+Intelligence is the capacity to solve problems, but also to generate new problems which arise on the path of solving the initial ones, forming a string of questions and answers, a pattern of problem solving.
+The string of questions and answers is how the mind extracts the patterns / essence from what looks like chains of events, from causes and effects, from problems and solutions.
+This self-sustained feedback improves the intelligence, and is, from some point on, in specific areas, an exponential improvement.